strudelbots/strudel-public/devops_scripts/README_template.md

 1. **Nov-24-24: Version 0.13.02 released.**
    - Bug fix: Strudel correctly change logging code once developer changes the underlying business logic.

-## In the next release
-### Add trace-level logging code to your pull request
-In this mode, Strudel adds logging code that enables detailed tracing.
-These logs provide insights into the full execution flow, including method calls and control flow, helping you quickly understand the behavior at every level.
-This is especially useful during development when you need to verify the flow of execution.

 ### More options to trigger Strudel
 In addition to the commit message, you will be able to trigger Strudel using a